alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 <div class="src-container"><span class="source">Photo by Denisse Leon on Unsplash</span></div>
 </div>

 In the <a href="/05-treading-critical-rendering" target="_blank">previous post</a>, I walked through the details of the critical rendering path.
-It explained the process an HTML file goes through from being received by the browser to its visualization on the page.
+It explained how an HTML file goes from arrival at the browser to its visualization on the page.

 For the second half of the topic, I'll focus on a few ways developers can reduce the time and cost associated with these steps, making for a more performant, enjoyable user experience as a result.

 To better illustrate the ideas, I've prepared a simple app in ([mostly](#lit-section))\* vanilla JavaScript.

-You can see the demo app <a href="https://vanilla-site-dzmkgredfp.now.sh/page-one" target="_blank">here</a>, or <a href="https://github.com/alephnode/vanilla-spa" target="_blank">view/clone the source on GitHub</a> and [skip the next section](#module-bundler) if you're here for the performance tips.
+You can see the demo app <a href="https://vanilla-spa.netlify.com" target="_blank">here</a>, or <a href="https://github.com/alephnode/vanilla-spa" target="_blank">view/clone the source on GitHub</a> and [skip the next section](#module-bundler) if you're here for the performance tips.

 ### Exploring the Site